Vasuji/CarND-PID-Control-Project/Reflection.md

 bridge was much easier to navigate than the following right turn around the lake because the I term was compensating for average left-hand turn due to the counter-clockwise lap.

-4. Manual tuning was done, running the simulator each time and comparing my results.
+4. Manual tuning was done, running the simulator each time and comparing the results.

 5. P coefficient was increased, it was noticed that it needs a much larger corresponding increase in the D coeffecient, otherwise the car would oscillate around the center of the track but never drive straight.